CESNET/ipfixprobe/README.md

 - `-h [PLUGIN]`   Print help text.
 Supported help for input, storage, output and process plugins
 - `-V`            Show version and exit

-## Algorithm
-Stores packets from input PCAP file / network interface in flow cache to create flows.
-After whole PCAP file is processed, flows from flow cache are exported to output interface.
-When capturing from network interface, flows are continuously send to output interfaces until N (or unlimited number of packets if the -c option is not specified) packets are captured and exported.

 ## Extension
 `ipfixprobe` can be extended by new plugins for exporting various new information from flow.
 There are already some existing plugins that export e.g. `DNS`, `HTTP`, `SIP`, `NTP`, `PassiveDNS`.